RS-Coop/RandNLA.jl/README.md

 ### Author: [Cooper Simpson](https://rs-coop.github.io/)

 RandNLA.jl is a pure julia package for fundamental operations and state-of-the-art research.
 The core is lightweight, but a variety of extensions allow for easy plug-and-play use in other packages.
-This is still very much a work in progress, and a full roadmap is given in (#roadmap).
+This is still very much a work in progress, and a full roadmap is given in [Roadmap](#roadmap).

 ## License & Citation
 All source code is made available under an MIT license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE` for the full text.

 This repository can be cited using the entry in `CITATION`.
-See [Publications](#publications) for a full list of publications related to R-SFN and influencing this package.
-If any of these are useful to your own work, please cite them individually.

 ## Features
 - AbstractFloat support?